hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 by Terraform configuration, with full source provided to you, or by simple scripts self-contained inside the VM.

-We hope that the improvements reduce the time you spend managing your Private Terraform installation and increase your confidence in delivering Terraform Enterprise to the rest of your organization.
+We hope that the improvements reduce the time you spend managing your Private Terraform Enterprise installation and increase your confidence in delivering Terraform Enterprise to the rest of your organization.

 ### Data

-To upgrade your version of Private Terraform, you will need to access your existing installation to create backups and copy some configuration.
+To upgrade your version of Private Terraform Enterprise, you will need to access your existing installation to create backups and copy some configuration.
 Afterwards, the new version will be ready to resume work where you left off.